It from Bit, Bit from It

 This brings us to RQM's core mechanism: correlation.

 For \(P\), the "measurement" that \(O\) performed is not a collapse; it establishes a correlation — an entanglement — between \(O\) and \(S\).
 The fact that \(O\) has "information" about \(S\) is physically identical to saying \(O\) and \(S\) are correlated.
 Information is correlation.
+And correlation is never free — establishing it requires reducing the relative entropy between the correlated systems' descriptions of each other, a reduction that dissipates energy and leaves a thermodynamic record.

 The Quantum Zeno Effect